113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 # General CLI (ibmcloud) commands
 {: #ibmcloud_cli}

-The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.cloud_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.cloud_notm}}.

-{{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
-If you have your own cf cli installed, don't use both {{site.data.keyword.Bluemix_notm}} CLI commands `ibmcloud [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
-Instead, use `ibmcloud cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context.
+{{site.data.keyword.cloud_notm}} command line client bundles a Cloud Foundry command line client in its installation.
+If you have your own cf cli installed, don't use both {{site.data.keyword.cloud_notm}} CLI commands `ibmcloud [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
+Instead, use `ibmcloud cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.cloud_notm}} CLI context.
 Note that `ibmcloud cf api/login/logout/target` isn't allowed, and you must use `ibmcloud api/login/logout/target` instead.

-As of May 2018 the {{site.data.keyword.Bluemix_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
+As of May 2018 the {{site.data.keyword.cloud_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
 However, you can still use the `bluemix` and `bx` CLI commands until they're removed later.
 {: tip}

-The following lists detailed commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
+The following lists detailed commands that are supported by {{site.data.keyword.cloud_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
-{:shortdesc}
+{: shortdesc}

 *Prerequisites* list which actions are required before using the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions: